lecktor/Voron-V2.4/Readme.md

-# Voron-V2.4R2 Kit by Lecktor
+# Voron V2.4R2 Kit by Lecktor

 Lecktor.com sells full solution kit.
 To get a better understanding, please take a look at our [manuals](./Manuals/Readme.md).
 For whats included in kit and why, take a look at mods like [NeverMore](./NeverMore/Readme.md), [EuclidProbe](./EuclidProbe/Readme.md), [Titanium Backers](./Backers/Readme.md), [Microswitch Endstop](./Microswitch_Endstop/Readme.md), [Door Hinges](./Door_Hinges/Readme.md) and other folders for more information.